What is English Country Dancing

 Callers and Musicians at Childgrove English Country Dance Events

-The Childgrove Country Dancers have been bringing high-level callers to St Louis from the beginning - Joseph Pimentel in 2009, Joanna Reiner in 2010, Susan Kevra in 2011, Adina Gordon and Kathy Anderson in 2012, Bruce Hamilton and Gaye Fifer in 2013, Chrissy Davis-Camp in 2014, and Brad Foster in 2015.
-We've also had some excellent musicians: guest artists Pamela Carson Stoll, Kendall Rogers, Jane Knoeck, Miranda Arana, Patrice Pakiz, Karen Axelrod and Jonathan Jensen have joined local favorites Martha Edwards, Ben Schreiber, Billy Boyer, Aileen Murphy, Tim Hirzel, Justus Matthews and Kristin Graham to provide lively, beautiful music for dancing.
+The Childgrove Country Dancers have been bringing high-level callers to St Louis from the beginning - Joseph Pimentel in 2009, Joanna Reiner in 2010, Susan Kevra in 2011, Adina Gordon and Kathy Anderson in 2012, Bruce Hamilton and Gaye Fifer in 2013, Chrissy Davis-Camp in 2014, Brad Foster in 2015, and Sharon Green in 2016.
+We've also had some excellent musicians: guest artists Pamela Carson Stoll, Kendall Rogers, Jane Knoeck, Miranda Arana, Shanda MacDonald, Kathy Dagg, Patrice Pakiz, Karen Axelrod and Jonathan Jensen have joined local favorites Martha Edwards, Ben Schreiber, Billy Boyer, Aileen Murphy, Tim Hirzel, Justus Matthews and Kristin Graham to provide lively, beautiful music for dancing.

 First Mondays and Third Fridays at the Monday Club

 - First Mondays- "Plain and Fancy Dancing" Community-style dance at 7:00, more advanced "Fancy" dance at 8:30.
 The community dance features fun, easy dances.
 If you are new to English or just want a fun evening, this is for you!
 The "Fancy" dance features shorter walkthroughs, and, occasionally, more complex dances.
 If you are familiar with the terminology of English, this is for you!
 Sliding scale $5-10.